Ruzi79/amazon-price-tracker/README.md

-# ----------------------------------------------------------
-# Amazon Price Tracker using Selenium
-# ----------------------------------------------------------
-# This script tracks the price of a specific product on Amazon.
-# It extracts the product's name, price, and currency symbol and prints them in the terminal.
-# The script uses Selenium WebDriver with explicit waits to handle dynamic content.
-# It also handles missing price elements gracefully.
-# ----------------------------------------------------------

-# Import necessary libraries
 from selenium import webdriver from selenium.webdriver.common.by import By from selenium.webdriver.chrome.service import Service from selenium.webdriver.support.ui import WebDriverWait from selenium.webdriver.support import expected_conditions as EC from webdriver_manager.chrome import ChromeDriverManager

-# Explanation:
+selenium: Used for automating interactions with web pages.

+By: Defines various methods for finding elements (such as ID, CLASS_NAME, etc.).

-# - webdriver: Used to automate browser actions.
+Service: Used to launch the Chrome browser through Selenium.
-# - By: Provides methods to locate elements on the page.
-# - Service: Helps manage ChromeDriver service.
-# - WebDriverWait and expected_conditions: Wait for elements to load dynamically.
-# - webdriver_manager: Automatically downloads and manages ChromeDriver.

-# Set up Chrome browser options
+WebDriverWait: Waits for an element to load before proceeding (ensures the page is fully loaded).

+expected_conditions: Waits for specific conditions to be met, such as checking if an element is present (e.g., presence_of_element_located).

+ChromeDriverManager: Helps in automatically finding the correct driver for Chrome.

+Creating the Chrome Browser:
+python
+Copy code
 options = webdriver.ChromeOptions()
-options.add_argument("--headless=new")  # Run Chrome in background without opening window options.add_argument("--window-size=1920,1080")  # Set window size to ensure proper rendering
+options.add_argument("--headless=new")  # Runs browser without a graphical interface, headless mode options.add_argument("--window-size=1920,1080")  # Defines the size of the browser window

-# Explanation:
-# Headless mode allows the script to run without displaying the browser.
-# Window size ensures that all page elements are correctly loaded and visible for Selenium.

-# Initialize WebDriver
 driver = webdriver.Chrome(
-    service=Service(ChromeDriverManager().install()),
+    service=Service(ChromeDriverManager().install()),  # Installs ChromeDriver automatically
-    options=options
+    options=options  # Applies the specified options (headless mode, etc.)
 )

-# Explanation:
+ChromeOptions(): This object allows you to configure the Chrome browser settings.

+headless mode: Ensures the script runs without opening a visible browser window, making the process faster.

+window-size=1920,1080: Sets the size of the browser window.

-# Launch Chrome browser with the specified options.
+webdriver.Chrome(): Launches the Chrome browser with the specified configurations.
-# The 'driver' object allows interacting with the browser (opening URLs, finding elements, etc.)

-# Open the Amazon product page
+Loading the Amazon Product Page: python
+Copy code
 driver.get("https://www.amazon.com/ARVEXO-Christmas-Birthday-Gifts-Women/dp/B0FGJDSB4Z")
-wait = WebDriverWait(driver, 20)

-# Explanation:
-# Navigate to the product page.
+get(): Directs the browser to the specified URL.
+In this case, it opens an Amazon product page.
-# WebDriverWait is set to 20 seconds to wait for elements to appear.
-# Explicit waits ensure the code doesn't fail if elements take time to load.

-# Extract product title
+Waiting for Elements to Load (Explicit Wait): python
+Copy code
+wait = WebDriverWait(driver, 20)  # Waits for a maximum of 20 seconds

 product = wait.until(
     EC.presence_of_element_located((By.ID, "productTitle"))
 ).text.strip()

-# Explanation:
-# Waits until the product title element is present on the page.
+WebDriverWait: Waits for a specific element to be present on the page.

+presence_of_element_located: Checks if an element with the specified ID (in this case, "productTitle") is present.

-# .text extracts the text from the element.
-# .strip() removes any leading or trailing whitespace.
+.text.strip(): Retrieves the text of the element and removes any leading or trailing whitespace.
-# Ensures a clean product name is obtained.

-# Initialize price variable
+Finding the Price (with Error Handling): python
+Copy code
 price = "Price not found"

-# Explanation:
-# Set a default value in case the price is not found.
-# This prevents the script from crashing if price elements are missing.

-# Extract product price and currency
 try:
     symbol = driver.find_element(By.CLASS_NAME, "a-price-symbol").text
     whole = driver.find_element(By.CLASS_NAME, "a-price-whole").text